samsilverman/Mobile-GamAR/README.md

 ![Mobile GamAR Spashscreen](Misc/Images/splashscreen.png)

 Mobile GamAR is a mobile augmented reality application that allows users to conveniently and intuitively play virtual board and card games.
-With the aid of a mobile device, users can control a variety game pieces for Poker and Jacks.
+With the aid of a mobile device, users can control a variety of game pieces for Poker and Jacks.

 ### Built With